Revocation and invalidity proceedings for German trademarks before the office since 01.05.2020

 Information on the other changes that have resulted from the MaMoG can be found in our article „Trade Mark Law Modernization Act – the most important amendments“.

-From 01.05.2020, a further part of the MaMoG will come into force with the new revocation and invalidity proceedings.
-As a result of this restructuring, it is now also possible to attack a registered German trade mark (or a German part of an international registration) on the basis of revocation or on the basis of one’s own earlier rights (e.g. earlier trade mark, work titles and company logos) in official proceedings before the German Patent and Trademark Office (DPMA).
+On 01.05.2020, a further part of the MaMoG has been come into force establishing new revocation and invalidity proceedings.
+As a result of this restructuring, it is now also possible to attack a registered German trade mark (or a German part of an international registration) on the basis of revocation grounds (like non use) or on the basis of one’s own earlier rights (e.g. earlier trade mark, work titles and company signs) in official proceedings before the German Patent and Trademark Office (DPMA).

 The fact that this new revocation and invalidity proceeding will only enter into force more than one year after the other amendments is due to the fact that extensive technical and personnel preparations were necessary for its implementation at the DPMA.